sassafras13/sassafras13.github.io/bookshelf.md

 ## 2022

+* **Electrify: An Optimist's Playbook for our Clean Energy Future** by Saul Griffith

 * **Superpower: One Man's Quest to Transform American Energy** by Russell Gold

 * **The Left Hand of Darkness** by Ursula K. Le Guin